The Clark Art Institute, Williamstown, photo by James Ewing, 1

 Impeach, Lehmann Maupin, New York, New York, curated by Carla Camacho, February 28 - April 13, 2019, exhibited 3.

 Description: Blind Eye was conceived to interact with the Clark's 140-acre setting and the architecture of the Lunder Center at Stone Hill designed by the architect Tadao Ando.
 The art engages with one of the oldest themes in art history nature and landscape.
 Blind Eye depicts the seasonal phases of a birch grove.
-The composition is a play on monocular perspective, an inter-exchange of a muliple gaze.
+The composition is a play on monocular perspective, an inter-exchange of a multiple gaze.